meta-llama/llama-stack/docs/source/getting_started/index.md

 ### Decide Your Inference Provider

-Running inference of the underlying Llama model is one of the most critical requirements.
+Running inference on the underlying Llama model is one of the most critical requirements.
 Depending on what hardware you have available, you have various options.
 Note that each option have different necessary prerequisites.

 - **Do you have access to a machine with powerful GPUs?**
 If so, we suggest: